Karlito887/Work-JS-1/README.md

 cw-js-12

 Simple work on JavaScript.
-Buttons for edit page, creating table and list
+Buttons for edit page, creating table and list   look at this   https://karlito887.github.io/Work-JS-1/